TheSamLePirate/Simulateur-Logique-Nodal/docs/how-the-computer-works.md

 The software view now has an optional **bootloader mode**.

+- **Use bootloader** switches the software CPU to a shell-based boot flow
+- **Compile** still compiles the current ASM or C source, but in bootloader mode it prepares the program artifact without interrupting a shell that is already running
-- **Use bootloader** loads a small Unix-like shell into high memory instead of running the current program directly
+- **Run** and **Step** automatically load the boot shell into high memory if needed
-- **Compile to Disk** stores the currently compiled program onto the external drive in the bootloader's disk format
+- **Compile to Disk** stores the currently compiled program onto the external drive in the bootloader's disk format without stopping the live shell
 - the boot shell can then `ls`, `run x`, `cat x`, `free`, and `help`

 The bootloader lives in upper RAM and copies a selected disk program down to address `0x0000` before jumping to it.
 That means disk-loaded programs can use the normal code budget instead of a reduced boot-only limit.

+When a disk-loaded C or ASM program executes `HLT` while bootloader mode is active, the software CPU does **not** stay dead.
+The software view reloads the shell and returns to the `unix$ ` prompt automatically, with a newline inserted before the resumed prompt.

 ### Shared Disk Format